zzzprojects/learn-orm/tutorials/fsharp/while-loop.md

     body-expression
 ```

-The `test-expression` is evaluated; if it is `true`, the `body-expression` is executed and the test expression is evaluated again.
+The `test-expression` is evaluated; if it is `true`, the `body-expression` is executed, and the test expression is re-evaluated.
 The `body-expression` must have the type `unit`.
 If the test expression is `false`, the iteration ends.

 The following example shows the usage of the `while...do` expression.